 Ability to access the primary server from a web browser, including Chrome and Firefox.
 For details on supported browsers for the web UI, see the NetBackup Software Compatibility List.

 Note that the NetBackup web UI may behave differently for different browsers.
 Some functionality, for example a date picker, may not be available on all browsers.
 These inconsistencies are due to the capabilities of the browser and not because of a limitation with NetBackup.

 A dashboard that displays a quick overview of the information that is important to you.

-Role-based access control (RBAC) that lets the administrator configure user access to NetBackup and to delegate the tasks such as security, storage management, or workload protection.
+Role-based access control (RBAC) that lets the administrator configure user access to NetBackup and to delegate the tasks for workload protection.

 The NetBackup web UI is best viewed at a 1280x1024 or higher screen resolution.

 NetBackup uses role-based access control to grant access to the web UI.
 Access control is accomplished through roles.